Your pregnancy health care team, for women with type 2 diabetes

 - social worker

-If needed, you may also be referred to other specialists such as a renal (kidney) physician or an ophthalmologist (eye specialist).
+If needed, your doctor may also refer you to other specialists such as a renal (kidney) physician or an ophthalmologist (eye specialist).

 Talk to your GP if you are not sure how to access these health professionals in your area or phone the NDSS Helpline on 1800 637 700 for information about services available in your state or territory.